Espyo/Pikifen/README.txt

 An engine that allows users to create their Pikmin fangames easily.

 This project is still under construction, so expect weird things to happen.
-You can find more info here on Pikmin Fanon http://www.pikminfanon.com/Pikmin_fangame_engine or by contacting me via IRC, on DarkMyst's #pikipedia
+You can find more info on Pikmin Fanon http://www.pikminfanon.com/Pikmin_fangame_engine or by contacting me via IRC, on DarkMyst's #pikipedia.

 ===============
-1) Default controls
+1) Controls
-2) FAQ
+2) FAQ and troubleshooting
 3) Compiling
 4) Credits
 5) Disclaimer
 ===============

 ===============
-1) Default controls
+1) Controls
 ===============
-    These can be changed on the options menu.
+    Most of these can be changed on the options menu.
     Quit:                      Esc
     Move:                      WASD
     Move cursor:               Mouse